Get exclusive member benefits & effect social change. Join Today

 Your doctor will assess your medical history and perform a physical exam.
 They’ll listen to your heart and lungs with a stethoscope to detect any congestion or abnormal heart rhythms.
 Your doctor may also check for fluid buildup in your abdomen, legs, and the veins in your neck.

 In addition, your doctor might order some combination of the following tests:

-You might also need medicines to lower your cholesterol or treat chest pain.
+You may also need medicines to lower your cholesterol or treat chest pain.
 Your doctor may prescribe a blood thinner to avoid blood clots.

 Surgery is also widely used to treat heart failure.
 Some common types of heart surgery include:

 Your outlook depends on your overall health, the cause, and degree of your heart failure.
-Many people feel good for years while taking heart medications or living with implanted medical devices.
+Many people are able to manage their symptoms with heart medications or implanted medical devices.

-However, your outlook could be further complicated if your heart failure leads to kidney or liver damage, or problems with your heart valves.
+Your outlook may be further complicated if your heart failure leads to kidney or liver damage or problems with your heart valves.
 Blood clots are also common after heart failure.